 Upon reaching Blue Lake, do not attempt to loop around the lake’s steep southern end.
 Go right, following along a sturdy log bridge until you reach a large rocky area that offers a lovely picnic space beside Blue Lake.

 This trail is among the best Washington summer hikes as the lake is perfect for swimming.
-Autumn is also a great time of year to complete this hike, as the larches are said to turn gold, making it one of the best day hikes in North Cascades National Park.
+Autumn is also a great time of year to complete this fall hike, as the larches are said to turn gold, making it one of the best day hikes in North Cascades National Park.